renTramontano/RebrickableSDK/README.md

 ```

 ## License
-LegoSDK is licensed under the MIT License.
+RebrickableSDK is licensed under the MIT License.
 See the LICENSE file for more information.